 On average each year 48 school days (10 weeks) are missed or cut significantly short because of their caring roles.
 Children who are young carers miss out on all sorts of opportunities, from basic education to social and developmental activities.
 At the Young Carers Development Trust we enable young carers to fulfill their potential, their hopes and dreams.

-Prior to the Trust’s formation in 2012, only one young carer in west Wiltshire had been to university.
+Prior to the YCDT’s formation in 2012, only one young carer in west Wiltshire had been to university.
 Trustees are united in their view that young carers’ life experiences often equip them for high achievement, once the difficulties caused by their caring responsibilities are addressed.
-The Trust is establishing a network of high-achieving young carers, willing to become active and inspiring role models for others from backgrounds similar to their own.
-The Trust works through its Development Managers who provide resources and mentoring for these young carers.
-The Trust works with young carers from North Somerset, Bristol, South Gloucester, Wiltshire and Bath & North East Somerset.
+YCDT is establishing a network of high-achieving young carers, willing to become active and inspiring role models for others from backgrounds similar to their own.
+YCDT works through its Development Mentors who provide resources and mentoring for these young carers.
+We currently support young carers from North Somerset, Bristol, South Gloucester, Wiltshire, Bath & North East Somerset, Gwent and Swindon.

 'The Young Carers Development Trust helped me develop my skills and learning so I could get into university.
 I was the first in my family to go to university and was so unsure about what to do and when.
 YCDT supported me with visiting uni's, asking questions and providing tuition to support me passing my A-levels.

 Not only did they support me in a practical way, but they cheered me on during the process, helping me believe in my potential, something I am eternally grateful for.
 I have since completed my degree in psychology, and have returned to Uni for further postgraduate diplomas.
 All of this would not be possible without them.'

 Amy Riley - YCDT Ambassador